FINANCING YOUR UNDERGRADUATE EDUCATION

 - Community Service Scholarship - Applicants must be engaged in meaningful community service via employment/volunteerism with a local community-based/non-profit organization.
 Recipients are chosen by the Community Service Scholarship Committee and receive a tuition scholarship equal to two courses per semester.

-Outside Scholarships can be found on our website.
+Outside Scholarships can be found here.

 Scholarship Search Online